Setting Up Your Environment

 quarto --version

-If Quarto is not installed, install it from the Quarto website and confirm the version prints successfully.
+If missing, install from https://quarto.org and confirm the version prints.

 Recommended editor

-Use any editor you like.
-A good default is VS Code because it works well with:
+A good default is VS Code because it supports:

 .qmdediting